GrandpaBond/pxt-flexfx/README.md

  Each part is a sound-expression that takes a particular **style** of sound and varies its **[pitch,volume]**
  parameters from a start-point to an end-point, over some period of time.
 Successive parts inherit the previous end-point as their own start-point.

-Note that each part can use a different
- style of sound, specified by its own **wave-shape**, **attack**, plus a possible **effect**.
+Note that each part can use a different style of sound, specified by its own **wave-shape** and **attack**, plus a possible **effect**.

  ### Style: Wave-shape
  The wave-shape sets the basic tonal quality: the spikier the wave, the harsher the sound.
-There are five shapes available:
+There are six shapes available:

  ``||flexFX:Pure||`` selects a Sine-wave, a smooth, clean shape giving a smooth, clean tone.